apache/pulsar/site2/docs/reference-metrics.md

 ## Broker

-The broker metrics are exposed under "/metrics" at port 8080.
+The broker metrics are exposed under "/metrics" at port `8080`.
 You can change the port by updating `webServicePort` to a different port in `broker.conf` configuration file.

 All the metrics exposed by a broker are labelled with `cluster=${pulsar_cluster}`.
-The value of `${pulsar_cluster}` is the pulsar cluster name you configured in `broker.conf`.
+The name of Pulsar cluster is the value of `${pulsar_cluster}`, which you have configured in the `broker.conf` file.

-Broker has the following kinds of metrics:
+The following metrics are available for broker:

 * [Namespace metrics](#namespace-metrics)
     * [Replication metrics](#replication-metrics)